 - Your primary goal is to promote your product or a brand and gather your online community around it.

 Using Circle to build your community can be a good decision.
 That is if you take into consideration some of its best features.
 These primarily include the following:

 Do you already have a website?
 If so, you’ll find it convenient to simply integrate your community into your existing site.
 The Circle platform makes this possible.

 Are you using online course platforms such as Kajabi or Teachable?
 Circle makes it possible to share your content created on other community platforms with your Circle community.
 And only with a single sign-on.

-Besides integration with web pages and different community platforms, Circle allows you to integrate multiple handy tools with your community through a single sign-on, and track important analytics, such as the most active members, number of new members, trends, and many more.
+Besides integration with web pages and different community platforms, Circle allows you to integrate multiple handy tools with your community through a Single Sign-on and track important analytics, such as the most active members, the number of new members, trends, and many more.